drchristinee1/finops-cost-to-action-pipeline/README.md

 ![FinOps Cost-to-Action Pipeline](assets/finops-architecture-diagram.png)

 ### What this shows

-- Cost data is not the endpoint — it’s the trigger for action
 - Engineers validate workload behavior before financial commitments
 - FinOps decisions are based on real usage patterns, not assumptions
 - A feedback loop ensures continuous alignment between cost and architecture